About the Institute

 Isabelle Adam, analyst (external expert)

 Isabelle Adam works as an analyst at GTI.
 She graduated in Global Public Policy at Central European University in Budapest and IBEI Barcelona, focusing on the governance of development.
 Previously, she studied Global Project and Change Management at Windesheim Honours College in Zwolle, the Netherlands, and gathered experience abroad in countries such as Uganda, Madagascar and Bolivia conducting field research and working in local NGOs.
-She works on the DFID-funded research project looking at anti-corruption in government procurement and is involved in research projects looking into the impact of transparency reforms and ways to detect collusion in public procurement.
+She works on a diversity of international projects, conducting qualitative and field research, on topics of good governance and public financial management, particularly anti-corruption in public procurement and the impact of reforms.

 Ahmed Alshaibani, analyst

 Ahmed Al-Shaibani works as a quantitative analyst and data scientist at GTI.
 He has a Bachelor’s degree in Business Administration and Management, and an MS in Economic Analysis and Policy from the Central European University.
 His interests revolve around macroeconomics and technological impact on research.
 He is involved in diverse projects, which include research, data cleaning and transformation codes (JSON to CSV), advanced string-matching algorithms for the European Investment Bank, report automation for TenderX (an exciting new tool in development), web procurement data scraping, and reports writing on Framework Agreement Public Procurement for the OECD.
-He also contributes to other projects of the Institute in data science-related tasks (you can also write it as: tasks related to data science), like data transformation and runtime efficiency in R and Python.
+He also contributes to other projects of the Institute in data science-related tasks, like data transformation and runtime efficiency in R and Python.

 Aly Abdou, analyst